marco-morales/QMSS-GR5069_Spring2022/week_04/README.md

 For more advanced hackers, you will benefit from a more systematic approach to improving your coding practices by reading a few more specialized pieces:

-* [__The Practice of Programming__](http://www.informit.com/store/practice-of-programming-9780201615869), per Jonathan's recommendation read the Preface, Chapters 1, 3, 5, 6, and the Epilogue
+* [__The Practice of Programming__](http://www.informit.com/store/practice-of-programming-9780201615869), read the Preface, Chapters 1, 3, 5, 6, and the Epilogue
-* [__The Structure and Interpretation of Computer Programs__](https://mitpress.mit.edu/sicp/full-text/book/book.html) to better understand object-oriented languages, and
+* [__The Structure and Interpretation of Computer Programs__](https://mitpress.mit.edu/sicp/full-text/book/book.html) to better understand object-oriented languages
 * [__The Pragmatic Programmer__](https://www.amazon.com/dp/020161622X/ref=cm_sw_su_dp?tag=devtools-20) with general advice on how to be a good programmer/coder
+* [SOLID design principles: the single responsibility explained](https://stackify.com/solid-design-principles/) as an introduction to a principle that would make your code easier to implement and prevents unexpected side effects from future changes
+* [**Design Patterns: Elements of Reusable Object-Oriented Software**](https://stackify.com/solid-design-principles/) with incredibly useful advice to craft code with an eye to increase flexibility and reusability of your code
+* [**Fluent Python: Clear, Concise and Effective Programmings**](https://www.amazon.com/Fluent-Python-Concise-Effective-Programming-ebook-dp-B0131L3PW4/dp/B0131L3PW4/ref=mt_other?_encoding=UTF8&me=&qid=1617839864) to take you to the next level in your Python 3.x programming.

 ### Coding Style in Python